Techtonica/curriculum/onboarding/learning-to-learn.md

 3. **Prepare to Share:** After the discussion, each pair should prepare to share a brief summary of their insights with the larger cohort during the wrap-up session.
 Highlight key takeaways and any common themes observed in your discussions.

 #### Note
-This group practice activity will take place during week 1, after the Independent Practice section, and will encourage participants to learn from each other’s experiences and perspectives on their learning processes.
+This group practice activity will take place during week 1, after the Independent Practice section.

 ### Check for Understanding